Skip to main content

 7. Uncheck the check box 'Require Proof Key for Code Exchange (PKCE) Extension for Supported Authorization Flows' if it is not required.

-8. Check the box for 'Enable Client Credentials Flow'.
+8. Check the box 'Enable Client Credentials Flow'.
 Click OK in the popup window.
 Scroll down and click Save.

 9. A message will appear informing that the changes may take some time to be applied.
 Click Continue to be redirected to the New Connected App page.